(This page is outdated and may not reflect latest specification)

 Appendix - technical details

-The points (and max obtained points) are stored as doubles.
-Using discrete integers would create significant rounding errors and generate unwanted threshold effects ; while single-precision floats would too easily accumulate errors over time and generate unwanted points-creation/destruction (a single race can see several dozen of points exchange).
+The points (and max obtained points) are stored in double-precision floating-point format.
+Using discrete integers would create significant rounding errors and generate unwanted threshold effects; while single-precision floats would too easily accumulate errors over time and generate unwanted points-creation/destruction (a single race can see several dozen of points exchange).

 By default, it is 1.
 If a players exceeds various max attained points or ranked races done thresholds, the change is smaller.